After-Shock/Cloudbox-wiki/Running-Cloudbox.md

       ```bash
       sudo ansible-playbook cloudbox.yml --tag full
       ```
-4. When asked for a Plex Claim Token, go to https://plex.tv/claim and retrieve it and paste it on the at the prompt.
-When you paste it, you will see nothing.
-This is normal.
+4. When asked for a Plex Claim Token, go to https://plex.tv/claim, copy the claim code, and paste it at the prompt.
+When you paste it, you will see nothing; this is normal.
 Just press enter to continue.

     ![Plex Claim Token](http://i.imgur.com/SkRnay2.png)